MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 - `WebId`, `DocId`, `MajorVersion`, and `MinorVersion` uniquely identify this version in your SharePoint site.

-- `WebUrl` indicates the version in the [web](https://contoso.sharepoint.com), and `FileUrl` indicates that the file for this version is located at `DocLib/MyDocument.docx`.
-In other words, it is in a Document Library called `DocLib`, while the file is in the root folder of `DocLib` and is named `MyDocument.docx`.
+- `WebUrl` indicates the version in the [web](https://contoso.sharepoint.com), and `FileUrl` indicates that the file for this version is located at DocLib/MyDocument.docx.
+In other words, it is in a Document Library called `DocLib`, while the file is in the root folder of `DocLib` and is named MyDocument.docx.

 - `Size` indicates that the version takes 92,246 bytes of storage.